blacklucius101/Tester/README.md

             - midline only highlights counter-cross candles associated with the bearish lock (ie. (bearish) counter-cross, special (bearish) counter-cross push at midline)
             - support zone only highlights counter-cross candles associated with the active bullish lock (ie. support counter-cross from bearish push, (bullish) counter-cross.
 Valid counter-cross candle at the support zone resets (bullish) BOS/MSS state to NOT_TRIGGERED.
         - CONFIRMED (bullish) MSS halves bearish expansion threshold.
 If at the time of confirmation (bearish) total_expansion <= -12000 points, then instead of a solid vertical magenta line, we trigger bearish lock and plot the associated red dotted vertical line.
 Otherwise we have to wait for price to form a LL expansion that triggers the halved threshold, (bearish) total_expansion + current_temp <= -12000 points.
 Bearish lock immediately resets (bullish) BOS/MSS state to NOT_TRIGGERED, and (bullish) total_contraction to 0.
-        - CONFIRMED (bullish) MSS is not affected by the formation of LH2/HH3, provided price didn't close within the support zone.
+        - CONFIRMED (bullish) MSS is not affected by the formation of LH2/HH3, provided price didn't close within the support zone. (bullish) BOS/MSS state immediately resets to NOT_TRIGGERED at the first valid (bullish) counter-cross at the support, provided bearish lock is not triggered first.

 Mirror logic for bearish lock state.